'Mistaking Order for Anarchy' Book Cover

 Paperback ISBN: 9781503644960

 International stabilization interventions in so-called fragile states have failed everywhere they have been tried.
-The United Nation's Multidimensional Integrated Stabilization Mission in Mali, for example, recently withdrew at the request of Mali's military government.
-It left conditions of even greater instability than when the mission was deployed a decade earlier.
-Far from an outlier, the failure of this mission exposes flaws in the commonsense notion that territorial governance is a necessary foundation for global security.
+In the Sahel, US, French, and United Nations-led missions were recently expelled following a series of military coups d'états.
+They left conditions of even greater instability than when they were deployed over a decade earlier.
+Casey McNeill takes these failures as a jumping off point to rethink the spatial logics and imaginaries that ground diagnoses of fragile states and interventions to stabilize them.
+These have been premised on the assumption that territorial governance is a necessary foundation for global security.
 McNeill historicizes and politicizes this assumption, showing how the modern equation of security with territorial control has displaced a diversity of approaches to ordering and securing collective life.
-In Mali and the broader Sahel, security conditions are shaped by arid ecologies, which have produced distinctive ways of organizing authority, populations, and resources, oriented toward mobility, pluralism, and flexible boundaries.
-Drawing on historical and anthropological research—as well as data from more than a hundred interviews conducted in Mali, Niger, and the headquarters of AFRICOM—this book situates contemporary dynamics in the Sahel not as disruptions on the margins of international order but as indicators of core problematics shaping security.
-In the face of these challenges, McNeill models alternative, non-territorial practices of political order and collective security that are highly relevant to rethinking security more broadly, in the Sahel and beyond.
+Tracing contested processes of state building and their effects on security in the Sahel, this book models alternative, non-territorial practices of political order and collective security that are highly relevant to rethinking security more broadly, in the Sahel and beyond.

 "This book offers a sophisticated analysis of the Sahel's historical, cultural, political, and military dynamics.
 While the American military sees the region as an apolitical and ahistorical space to be pacified, Casey McNeill powerfully demonstrates that the Sahel is far from ungoverned space.
 It is instead populated by people continually making order against all odds."